 strain due to the applied heat flux is the dominant contributor to the residual stress in the present set-up.

-Simulations performed on a workstation with a system configuration: Intel~Core~i7-4790~CPU,
+Simulations are performed on a workstation with a system configuration: Intel~Core~i7-4790~CPU,

 3.60 GHz with 16GB RAM.
-It observed that on average the thermal model 20 minutes and the
+It is observed that on average the thermal model takes 20 minutes to complete a run, and the

-mechanical model 10 minutes.
+mechanical model takes 10 minutes.
 Note, however, that the simulation duration depends on the choice of

 values for the set of inputs.